utribedi/Bank_transaction_category_predictor/README.md

 # Bank transaction category predictor

+This was a part of the Campus Analytics Challenge organized by Wells Fargo.
-Challenge Criteria: Build a model to predict transaction categories using the 10 (ten) distinct categories that a transaction may fall into.
+The Challenge Criteria: Build a model to predict transaction categories using the 10 (ten) distinct categories that a transaction may fall into.
 The categories are as follows:

 • Communication Services
 • Education